How to Run the Perfect Sales Discovery Call

 Your next call will likely be a more in-depth demonstration of your product or service.
 At this point, you may want to set an agenda for that call now.
 This way, the prospect can see the value in actually showing up.
 One effective method for the next steps is to send your prospect a follow-up video.

-This example of a follow-up video sets the prospect up with next steps, as well as lets them know which Account Executive they can reach out to…all in less than 30 seconds.
-Visit our Video Inspiration Hub if you’re looking for more follow-up video examples.
+This example of a follow-up video sets the prospect up with the next steps, as well as lets them know which Account Executive they can reach out to…all in less than 30 seconds.
+Visit our Sales Templates Hub if you’re looking for more follow-up video examples.

 In just a few minutes, you can let your prospect know the following: